kaliop-uk/ezmigrationbundle/README.md

     git clone --depth 1 https://github.com/tanoconsulting/euts.git teststack
     # if you have a github auth token, it is a good idea to copy it now to teststack/docker/data/.composer/auth.json

-    # this config sets up a test environment with eZPlatform 2.5 running on php 7.4 / debian bullseye
+    # this config sets up a test environment with eZPlatform 2.5 running on php 7.4 / ubuntu jammy
     export TESTSTACK_CONFIG_FILE=Tests/environment/.euts.2.5.env

     ./teststack/teststack build
     ./teststack/teststack runtests
-    ./teststack/teststack.sh stop
+    ./teststack/teststack stop

 You can also run a single test case: